 This will delete (

 d) our two useless commits, and squash (

 s) all four useful commits together.
-An alternative to squash is fixup,
+An alternative to

 f, which squashes and picks the first commit message in the list to cover them all.
 That's bad here, because the first commit's message (

 Save and close the file, and you'll be in a new commit message editing window, with all four messages available:

 # This is a combination of 4 commits. # The first commit's message is: Test breaker # This is the 2nd commit message: Test are passing here # This is the 3rd commit message: Refactoring the previous commit # This is the 4th commit message: Good to merge! # Please enter the commit message for your changes.
 Lines starting # with '#' will be ignored, and an empty message aborts the commit. # # Date: Sun Jul 3 14:31:38 2016 -0500 # # interactive rebase in progress; onto dd6bb12 # Last commands done (6 commands done): # s e2af5ac Refactoring the previous commit # s 724d574 Good to merge! # No commands remaining. # You are currently editing a commit while rebasing branch 'master' on 'dd6bb12'.